SUSE/qe-sap-deployment/terraform/aws/README.md

 * shared EFS file systems
 * SSH key pairs

-By default it creates 3 instances in AWS: one for support services (mainly iSCSI as most other services - DHCP, NTP, etc - are provided by Amazon) and 2 cluster nodes, but this can be changed to deploy more cluster nodes as needed.
+By default, this configuration creates 3 instances in AWS: one for support services (mainly iSCSI as most other services - DHCP, NTP, etc - are provided by Amazon) and 2 cluster nodes, but this can be changed to deploy more cluster nodes as needed.

+Once the infrastructure is created by Terraform, the servers are provisioned with Ansible.

 ## Customization